Mark-C-Anderson/gitPractice/README.md

 open the `README.md` file and edit it.
 The '.md' stands for `markdown`, and it's a way to write nicely-formatted text documents like this one.
 You'll need to use markdown to write README.md files for your own Git Repositories in the future.

+Once you've added your name, go ahead and submit a pull request and we'll get your revisions (including your name) brought into this repository!
+Good work!

 * Mark C. Anderson (BYU Physics and Astronomy)